CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. Close your web browser window or tab.

 ###  Task 4: Create and view a new container

+In this task, you will expand the previous script to create a new container called "products" in the "cosmicworks" database.
+After running the script, you'll verify the creation by viewing the container in the Azure Cosmos DB Emulator's Data Explorer.
+This process is similar to creating a database, and the code can be reused for both cloud and emulator environments by changing the connection string.

 Creating a new container is similar to the pattern used to create a new database.
 The code you learn here will be relevant whether or not you create resources in the cloud or in the emulator, you simply need to change the connection string.
 You will expand the script file further to create a new container along with the database.